golfomania/PowerShell_OutlookCalendarEventsWidget/README.md

 ![Alt text](image-1.png)

 # Backend with SQLite
-I decided to keep the §list_my_calendar_events.ps1" file as standalone CLI solution and add a new file "SQLite_list_my_calendar_events_backend.ps1".
+I decided to keep the "list_my_calendar_events.ps1" file as standalone CLI solution and added a new file "SQLite_list_my_calendar_events_backend.ps1".

+This script is build on top of the CLI, but stores and updates the next events of the day into an SQLite database.
+So my intention is to run this script as backend in the background on my PC and then display the events stored in the database with a small svelte frontend (will build this next in a separate repo)

+Information about the SQLite setup and other settings to consider when running this backend script on your side, see the commebts inside the file.